muratk5n/thirdwave/en/README.md

 ---

-Their average is the result of an in-house recipe; gives weight according to recency, trustworthiness of the polling company (why include them if they are not trustworthy), their bias..
+That average is the result of an in-house recipe; gives weight to indiidual polls according to recency, trustworthiness of the polling company (why include them if they are not trustworthy), their bias..
 I've seen such approaches in analytics codes before, wasn't sure how much this one could be trusted, and I wanted to rock'n roll so went for the raw source instead.
 Following result of raw polls for certain race can expose trends, it can give a good idea.
 It worked fine.

 "Why did u look at individual polls rather than 538 average before midterms?"